Counting and Algorithmic Generalization with Transformers: Methodology

 \subsection{Scaled dot-product attention}

 Scaled dot-product attention (Appendix B) is introduced in \cite{transformer}.
-To better understand why this hinders counting, we performed the experiments \emph{Std-Transformer-Count} and \emph{No-LayerNorm-Count}\footnote{Code for all experiments in this paper can be found at: https://github.com/SimonOuellette35/CountingWithTransformers}.
-In these experiments, which are inspired by the ARC challenge, we have as input a sequence representing a grid (which is flattened).
-Each token in the input sequence corresponds to a cell pixel in the grid.
-Each pixel can have one of ten different colours, which is one-hot encoded over a 10-dimensional vector.
-As a result, for a 6x6 grid, for example, we have a corresponding matrix of dimension [6, 6, 10], which is in turn flattened to a sequence of [36, 10].
+To better understand why this prevents counting, we performed the experiments \emph{Std-Transformer-Count} and \emph{No-LayerNorm-Count} \footnote{Code for all experiments in this paper can be found at: https://github.com/SimonOuellette35/CountingWithTransformers}.

-The goal of this experiment is to output a sequence that contains the count of instances of each color in the grid.
-The output is of the same dimension as the input and each cell contains the number of occurrences of that cell's color.
-More specifically, it is the dimension of the one-hot encoding that was set to 1 in the input grid that will contain this count in the output grid.
-For example, suppose that in the 10-dimensional one-hot encodings the second dimension represents the color blue, and that the input grid contains 5 blue pixels.
-Then, each blue cell in the output grid will be encoded as: [0, 5, 0, 0, 0, 0, 0, 0, 0, 0].
-Since the original intention is to count "non-background" colors, the color zero (which is the black color, i.e. the background color) has ground truths that are always set to 0, regardless of how many instances it has.

-The accuracy metric used to evaluate model performance rounds up the output matrix to the nearest integers, and checks if all of the rounded up values are exactly the same as the ground truth.
 In \emph{Std-Transformer-Count}, we use a standard Transformer encoder module with only 1 layer and train it on randomly generated data for this task.
 In \emph{No-LayerNorm-Count}, we disable its softmax operation over the attention weights, as well as its layer normalizations.
 The training procedure is the same as for \emph{Std-Transformer-Count}.

-As detailed in the Experiments section, \emph{Std-Transformer-Count} fails to learn even in-distribution. \emph{No-LayerNorm-Count} reaches performance in-distribution, and it also generalizes well to grid dimensions not seen during training.
-It does so by learning to count in the parallel way, essentially learning a mathematically equivalent form of algorithm \ref{alg:algorithm}.
+As detailed in the Experiments section, \emph{Std-Transformer-Count} fails to learn even in-distribution. \emph{No-LayerNorm-Count} reaches perfect performance in-distribution, and it also generalizes well to grid dimensions not seen during training.
+It does so by learning to count in the parallel way, essentially learning a mathematically equivalent form of Algorithm \ref{alg:algorithm}.